Sweet and Savoury Pursuits

 • Unsalted butter

 • Brown sugar: Golden brown or dark brown sugar can be used.
 You might also be able to make these with coconut sugar but I haven't tried it.
-Do leave me a comment if you give it a try!
+Leave me a comment if you give it a try!

 • One egg